Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum physics: Introduction and historical overview

-A century of developments in {\it quantum mechanics\/}, following the successful establishment of the matrix and wave mechanics frameworks in 1925 and 1926~\cite{QM-conceptual,QM-historical, QM-sources, Schrodinger-wave-mech-papers}, has provided the foundations for most areas of science and technology, leading to a vast range of theoretical and practical applications, and a complete redesign of our view of nature~\cite{Weinberg_QM}.
-This radical transformation offers a unified view of a universal {\it quantum dynamics governing all particles and fields}~\cite{Weinberg_QM,Weinberg_QFT}.
 One fundamental approach to quantum dynamics is the matrix mechanics framework of Heisenberg, Born, and Jordan, developed in 1925~\cite{Heisenberg_matrix-mech, Born-Jordan_matrix-mech, Born-Heisenberg-Jordan_matrix-mech}, where physical observables are described by matrices subject to a set of time evolution equations.
 An alternative framework was discovered in late 1925~\cite{Schrodinger_SEq-1926,Schrodinger_SEq-1926_PR}: the Schr\"{o}dinger picture, in which the evolution of a quantum state $\ket{\Psi}$ with respect to the given time $t$ is governed by the Schr\"{o}dinger equation

 driven by a Hamiltonian operator ${\hat {H}}$ (using the modern notation developed by Dirac~\cite{Dirac_QM-book,Dirac_QM-notation}), and with a physical scale in terms of the reduced Planck or Dirac constant $\hbar= h/2\pi$ (where $h$ is the ordinary Planck constant).
 Correspondingly, the physical observables are represented by operators or matrices $\hat{A}$ satisfying commutation relations, with the primary canonical commutators,